metzger100/Phoenixmod-Gcam/README.md

   This repo is pure smali project so please code in smali please.
 For compilation I recommend to use [APKTool Easy](https://forum.xda-developers.com/t/tool-windows-apk-easy-tool-v1-59-2-2021-04-03.3333960/).
   After smali-Projects are not easy to work with, I recommend to use Android Studio to code in Java compile it up to an apk.
 Then you decompile it with apktool and copy the smali code into the smali project.
-  If you are new to Gcam or smali/gcammodding I have made some [Docs](https://gcamdocs.com/).
+  If you are new to Gcam or smali/gcammodding I have made a [Wiki](https://github.com/metzger100/Phoenixmod-Gcam/wiki).
 Before this site I made some Googledocs and the I have not yet transferred this completely to the Webpage.
   The Gcamdocs are [here](https://docs.google.com/document/d/1E55pLmJXadr-eJ_C_5m84x3mT7XspnzRQn6FENZ1H0k/).

 # Credits